Cleaning and Preservation of Coins - A Complete Guide

 • Billon, an alloy of copper (more than a half) and silver.

 2. Copper Carbonate (CuCO3) forms by first oxidizing of copper and then under influence of carbonic acid (H2CO3) that is present in the atmosphere at a concentration of about 0.03%.
-Copper carbonate surrounds the copper in the form of a second coating.
+The color of copper carbonate is aesthetically pleasing deep green and blue-green.
+Copper carbonate surrounds the copper in the form of a secondary-layer coating and is a usual form of Verdigris.